 5. Understand your contractors’ challenges

-Your contractors will be working under several logistical constraints including:
+Your contractors will almost certainly be working under several logistical constraints including:

-Rubbish is often bagged and held on site in agreed locations ready for wait and load skips.
-Alternatives include licenced skips on highways, surrounded in hoarding where conveyors send rubble into skips (used for basement excavation works only).
+Rubbish is often bagged and held on site in agreed locations while waiting for skips to be loaded.
+Alternatives also include licensed skips on highways, surrounded in hoarding where conveyors send rubble into skips (used for basement excavation works only).

-While skips need licences to be placed on highways, if they are in parking bays then a permit to suspend the bay will also be required.
+Skips must have licences to be placed on highways, where they are in parking bays then a permit to suspend the bay is required.

-This is often a luxury as space is always tight.
-Where possible, we ask contractors to set up space within the building, or create the space in a temporary structure if viable.
-These can be placed on the first lift of scaffolding, roof tops or even small sheds in back gardens.
+This is often a luxury as space is always tight, therefore, where possible we ask contractors to set up space within the building, or create the space in a temporary structure if viable, in addition these can be placed on the first lift of scaffolding, roof tops or even small sheds in back gardens.

-There are often pre-construction agreements that need to be adhered to, such as travel routes into site (approved via planning), and in many cases one-way streets with waiting restrictions.
+In many cases pre-construction agreements that need to be adhered to, like travel routes into site (approved via planning), and in many cases one-way streets with waiting restrictions.